-Students interested in the Certificate Program in Living Marine Resource Ecology are encouraged to meet with Dr. Coleman (850-644-2019; 112 Conradi), the FSU faculty adviser for the program.
-Printed information and applications for the certificate program are available in the Biological Science Undergraduate Academic Advising Office (204 Conradi).
+Students interested in the Certificate Program in Living Marine Resource Ecology are encouraged to meet with Dr. Coleman (850-644-2019; coleman@bio.fsu.edu), the FSU faculty adviser for the program.
+Printed information and applications for the certificate program are available in the Biological Science Undergraduate Academic Advising Office (1067 Life Sciences).